✔ The 1.5-year programme was cancelled after just six months

 “We have worked with industry to ensure there are enough installers ready to deliver the scheme in a way that work is completed to the highest standards and upholds the UK’s world leading consumer protections.”

-When asked whether the government would commit to extending the scheme if a significant proportion of the £2 billion set aside for the Green Homes Grant hadn’t been used by March 31, the spokesperson refused to comment.
+When asked whether the government would commit to extending the scheme if a significant proportion of the £2 billion set aside for the Green Homes Grant hadn’t been used by March 31 – which ultimately came to pass – the spokesperson refused to comment.

-However, despite this generous subsidy, it should be noted that the UK has pledged just £3bn towards its plan for a green economic recovery from COVID-19.
+It should also be noted that the UK has pledged just £3bn towards its plan for a green economic recovery from COVID-19.

 While this is obviously better than nothing, it pales in comparison with similar countries.